 PS5 review: User interface and OS

-What the store removes now are dedicated sections for add-ons, movies and TV shows, apps, themes (because they aren't supported at launch), and deals.
-For PlayStation Plus exclusive deals, you'll need to navigate to the PlayStation Plus section.
-I understand why movies and TV shows were moved because there's now a new dedicated section for Media outside of the PlayStation Store, but it seems odd to remove spaces for add-ons and deals, at least from what I can tell.
-There's a row under Latest that showcases options to "Expand your games," but right now it's only showing Fall Guys add-ons with no way to expand and search for other game add-ons.
+What the store removes now are dedicated sections for add-ons, movies and TV shows, apps, and themes (because they aren't supported).
+I understand why movies and TV shows were moved because there's now a new dedicated section for Media outside of the PlayStation Store, but it seems odd to remove spaces for add-ons.
+There's a row under Latest that showcases options to "Expand your games," but it only seems to show a limited amount of add-ons for recent games you've played, with no way to expand and search for other game add-ons.

 Jumping over to the media section, you'll notice it automatically pulls up TV & Video apps first, displaying some of the most popular services like Netflix, Disney+, Amazon Prime, Hulu, and more in a row at the top.
 Should you wish to search through all of its app offerings, you can slide on over to the left under All Apps to view its music, video, and VR apps.
 To easily get to all of your downloaded apps, you'll slide over to the right under App Library.
 It's all fairly intuitive and I like how everything is laid out.